mike-li8/Power-BI-Business-Insights-360/README.md

 Notes:
 * Provided in .xlsx format
-* Data table provides information for each subzone, fiscal year, and product category that relates to personal computers, the marketshare of AtliQ and other PC manufacturers.
+* This table contains data on the marketshare of personal computer (PC) manufacturers (atliq, dale, innovo, pacer, bp).
+This marketshare data is available for each specific sub zone, product category (related to PC) and fiscal year.

-### Import data into Power Query
+### ETL (extract transform load) using Power Query
 The 3 dimension tables and 10 fact tables were imported into Power Query.</br>
 ![image alt](https://github.com/mike-li8/Power-BI-Business-Insights-360/blob/main/Power%20Query%20Screenshots/PowerQuery%20Initial%20Import.PNG?raw=true)